merantix-momentum/squirrel-datasets-core/README.md

 # Documentation

-To view the docs locally, please use the following command in root directory of the repo:
+To view the docs locally, please use the following command in root directory of `squirrel-datasets-core`:
 ```
 sphinx-build ./docs/source ./docs/build
 ```